GoogleCloudPlatform/django-demo-app-unicodex/docs/50-first-deployment.md

   * `./manage.py migrate`, which applies our database migrations
   * `./manage.py collectstatic`, which uploads our local static files to the media bucket
 * automatically, if there's no existing superuser, create a superuser, using the `superuser/superpass` we created earlier.
+ * ⚠️ This needs to be run at least once, but you can choose to remove this part of the script later.

 The full contents of the script is in [.cloudbuild/build-migrate-deploy.yaml](../.cloudbuild/build-migrate-deploy.yaml).